xpack-dev-tools/clang-xpack/README-BUILD.md

 ## Changes

-Compared to the original GNU Compiler Collection distribution, there should be no functional changes.
+Compared to the original LLVM clang distribution, there should be no functional changes.

 The actual changes for each version are documented in the